 Our lives were saved that night in that we ordered beers when the barman called ‘Last Round!’ and the Mafia didn’t.
 So at closing time the Mafiosi left and we stayed behind to finish our drinks, huddled in a corner as far away as we could get from the door in case it suddenly shattered and splintered under sustained machine gun fire.

-We scurried home to our lavish quarters in the plush Doories residence of the Witwatersrand College for Advanced Technical Education a few blocks away, keeping to the shadows.
+We scurried home through the empty streets at night to our lavish quarters in the plush Doories residence of the Witwatersrand College for Advanced Technical Education a few blocks away, keeping to the shadows.
 It was all shadows.

 I was going to ski – we would have called it snow ski! – for the first time in my life.
 Wolf Creek Pass in the San Juan mountains in Colorado.
 We’d be catching a bus from Oklahoma, driving there and staying at the lodge.
 Jim Patterson was taking me on a host-Dad and Son special treat.
-In the previous summer (1973) he and Katie had taken us on a steam train ride nearby – the Durango to Silverton narrow gauge railroad.
+It was 1973, and in the previous summer he and Katie had taken friend Dottie Moffett and I on a steam train ride nearby – the Durango to Silverton narrow gauge railroad.

 My pic of the Animas River out the train window:

 That was a glorious summer.
 But now we were going in winter: